-- Minimum ten years of experience in a professional set up with experience in a handling operations role in a large organization at the leadership level is one of the basic prerequisites, however, the number of years experience varies based on the organization and industry.
+- Minimum ten years of experience in a professional set up with experience in handling operations in a large organization at the leadership level is one of the basic prerequisites.
+However, the number of years’ experience varies based on the organization and industry.

 - Masters degree in business administration along with certifications in operations management from a reputed institute

 - Strong communication skills and a clear understanding of the business.
-Background in a related line of business is a big advantage and makes the candidate ideal fit.
+Background in a related line of business is a big advantage and makes the candidate an ideal fit.

-These are some of the skills and traits that organizations usually look for when choosing somebody for the role of Chief Operating Officer.
+These are some of the skills and traits that organizations usually look for when choosing somebody for the Chief Operating Officer’s role.
 There may be numerous other skills and requirements depending upon the organization as well as role requirement which maybe look into by different Organizations that are specific to the organization in question and is not generalized in nature.

 - Being a top management position, the salary that the role COO command is very high irrespective of the Industry to which it belongs.
 However, the pay scale varies within Industries with some Industries paying less and some Industries with the scarcity of professionals with requisite skills to handle this role paying more than others.